xamfoo/blazer-react/package/README.md

 **Blazer.isDev**

-This value is true if client URL hostname is `localhost`.
+By default this value is true if client URL hostname is `localhost`.
 Setting to false disables checking for `dataTypes`.

 ### Component methods